Adamchaalan22/Adamchaalan.github.io/Arch_installation_Adam.md

 ping archlinux.org
 ```

-## I strongly recommend ignoring the Arch Wiki’s Wi-Fi instructions for this scenario if using macOS/UTM — they won’t work as expected without physical hardware.
+## I strongly recommend ignoring the Arch Wiki’s Wi-Fi instructions for this scenario if using macOS/UTM — they won’t work as expected without physical hardware like ethernet.

 ---